odoo/documentation/content/applications/finance/accounting/payments.rst

      invoice.
    - If a payment is (un)reconciled in a different currency, a journal entry is automatically created to post the currency exchange gains/losses (reversal) amount.
-   - If a payment is (un)reconciled and an invoice with cash-basis taxes, a journal entry is automatically created to post the cash-basis tax (reversal) amount.
+   - If a payment is (un)reconciled on an invoice with cash-basis taxes, a journal entry is automatically created to post the cash-basis tax (reversal) amount.

 .. tip::
-   If the main bank account is set as an :ref:`outstanding account
+   If the main bank account is set as the :ref:`outstanding account <bank/outstanding-accounts>` on the bank journal's payment method, registering the full payment on an invoice or bill moves the invoice/bill directly to the :guilabel:`Paid` status without requiring bank reconciliation.
-   <bank/outstanding-accounts>`, and the payment is registered in Odoo (not through a related
-   bank transaction), invoices and bills are directly registered as :guilabel:`Paid`.

 .. _accounting/payments/not-tied: